smithy-lang/smithy-rs/design/src/rfcs/rfc0017_logging_sensitive.md

 ### Use Request Extensions

-Request extensions are mechanism to adjoin data to a Request as it passes through the middleware layers - the type map [http::Extensions](https://docs.rs/http/latest/http/struct.Extensions.html).
+Request extensions can be used to adjoin data to a Request as it passes through the middleware layers.
+Concretely, they exist as the type map [http::Extensions](https://docs.rs/http/latest/http/struct.Extensions.html) accessed via [http::extensions](https://docs.rs/http/latest/http/request/struct.Request.html#method.extensions) and [http::extensions_mut](https://docs.rs/http/latest/http/request/struct.Request.html#method.extensions_mut).

 These can be used to provide data to middleware interested in logging potentially sensitive data.